 We have compiled quick lists of resources for you to easily access the regulations in your area.
 Check your jurisdiction’s website for updates and specific information.
 Contact us if there is other information you’d like to see included.

 Businesses outside of Albuquerque and Bernalillo County follow the regulations of the State of New Mexico Environmental Health Bureau.
 The regulations proposed before the Environmental Improvement Board on December 18, 2015 were approved.
 The regulations became effective on March 1, 2016.
-The compliance deadline is March 1, 2018.
+The new compliance deadline has not yet been set.
 What do the new regulations mean to you?
 NMRA CEO’s Blog on the details and background of the changes.

 - FAQ’s on NEW Foodhandler Card Requirement